 From decisions like buying a house, having a dream job, or owning a multimillion-dollar business.
 One of the dreams of many men in Nigeria is to also own their car(s).

 But buying a car at this time and age can be very confusing especially if it’s your first car.
-So since a car will become man’s need one day, we need to consider some factors in choosing the right car for our dreams.
+So since a car will become our need one day, we need to consider the things to check when buying a used car in Nigeria or a new car in Nigeria.

 So today, I want to share with you men 5 things you should consider if you’re buying your first car and you live in Nigeria.

-Disclaimer: This article is not written to discourage men from owning their own car(s) rather it has to do with making sure you know your left from your right as regards buying your car and what it entails.
+Disclaimer: This article is not written to discourage youths from owning their own car(s) rather it has to do with making sure you know your left from your right as regards buying your car and what it entails.

 Recently you’ve gotten a raise at work and you feel it’s about time to buy your own car or your business is now making enough profit and you feel it’s about time to just buy your car but you don’t know how to go about it or where to start from, I’ll be sharing with you sure-tips that I’ve gathered from car owners and car dealers in terms of buying cars in Nigeria.

 Some of these tips I’ve gathered from some a very close friend of mine who just bought his car a few days ago for the use of his family.

 And other tips I’ll be sharing with you on used and new cars are tips I myself have experienced when it comes to car use with my family (extended).

-Before we go to the 5 tips, let’s quickly go to some random questions on most Nigerian men mind when it comes to buying and owning a car.
+Before we go to the 5 tips, let’s quickly go to some random questions on most Nigerian men’s minds when it comes to buying and owning a car.

 Buying Tokunbo Cars for Sale in Nigeria